Sharpe's Honour (TV programme): Plot

 In 1813, Napoleon is reeling from his disastrous invasion of Russia the year before, and Lord Wellington is preparing to drive the French out of Spain.
-Richard Sharpe (Sean Bean) is mourning the death of his wife Teresa.
+Richard Sharpe is mourning the death of his wife Teresa.

-Sharpe's archenemy, French Major Ducos (Feodor Atkine), proposes a plan to his emperor to split the alliance between Spain and England (and gain revenge on Sharpe).
-He has a French spy, la Marquesa (Alice Krige), write a letter to her Spanish husband claiming that Sharpe tried to force his unwanted attentions on her.
-Sharpe is forced into a duel with the outraged nobleman, but the fight is broken up by Wellington's men.
-Later that night, while he is sleeping, the Spaniard has his throat cut by El Matarife (Matthew Scurfield), a partisan leader.
-Sharpe is framed for the murder and is sentenced to hang.
-To placate his Spanish allies, Wellington is forced to go along.
+Sharpe's archenemy, French Major Ducos, proposes a plan to Napoleon to split the alliance between Spain and England (and gain revenge on Sharpe).
+He has a French spy, la Marquesa, write a letter to her Spanish husband, a colonel in the Spanish army, claiming that Sharpe tried to force himself on her.
+The colonel demands a duel.
+Sharpe obliges, but Wellington's men stop it before Sharpe kills the colonel.
+Later that night, while he is sleeping, the Spaniard has his throat cut by El Matarife, a partisan leader.
+Sharpe is framed for the murder and sentenced to hang.
+To placate his Spanish allies, Wellington pretends to go along with the execution.
+However, Major Nairn, Wellington's spymaster, arranges for another condemned soldier to be executed as Sharpe, keeping spectators at a distance to hide the substitution.

-Major Nairn (Michael Byrne), Wellington's spymaster, arranges for another condemned soldier to be executed (keeping spectators at a distance so the switch can remain undetected), while he sends Sharpe and Sergeant Harper (Daragh O'Malley) to find out what is going on.
-Meanwhile, Father Hacha (Nickolas Grace) and his brother El Matarife, Ducos' co-conspirators, abduct la Marquesa and imprison her in a nunnery to tie up loose ends.
+He sends Sharpe and Sergeant Harper to find out what is going on.
+Meanwhile, Father Hacha and his brother El Matarife, Ducos' co-conspirators, abduct la Marquesa, imprison her in a nunnery, and steal her great wealth.
 Sharpe learns of this and frees her, only to be chased by El Matarife and his men.

-Sharpe is captured by a French patrol and taken to Ducos.
-The gloating Frenchman tells Sharpe that his duel and the murder of the nobleman has made it possible to negotiate a vital peace treaty with King Ferdinand VII of Spain; the British army will be forced to leave the country.
-Harper and the rest of Sharpe's "chosen men" infiltrate the French prison in disguise and rescue their commander, just in time for him to play a pivotal role in the British victory at the Battle of Vitoria.
-Sharpe finds El Matarife at the end of the battle, fights him man to man, and forces him to confess in front of Spanish and British witnesses.
-El Matarife then tries to stab Sharpe in the back, but is shot by a Spanish major, who now clearly believes Sharpe.
-With his plot in ruins, Ducos kills Father Hacha.
+Sharpe is captured by a French patrol and taken to Ducos, while la Marquesa starts back to France with her French lover.
+Ducos gloats as he tells Sharpe that his duel and the murder of the nobleman has made it possible to negotiate a vital peace treaty with King Ferdinand VII of Spain; the British Army will be forced to leave the country.
+Harper and the rest of Sharpe's "chosen men" infiltrate the French prison in disguise and rescue their commander.
+Ducos escapes.
+Sharpe and his men play a pivotal role in the British victory at the Battle of Vitoria.

-In his attempt to flee from the advancing British, the arrogant Ducos is hauled from his horse by the routed French soldiers and is shot and left to die (but survives to bedevil Sharpe in the future).
+After their defeat, the French retreat in complete disarray.
+In his frantic attempt to force his way through his own men, Ducos is hauled from his horse by angry French soldiers and shot, with his peace treaty papers being scattered to the wind.
+El Matarife recaptures la Marquesa and her fortune, but is found by Sharpe.
+Sharpe goads El Matarife into a duel, beating him and forcing him to confess everything in front of Spanish and British witnesses.
+El Matarife then tries to stab Sharpe in the back, but is shot by the Spanish major who witnessed the original duel.